(Post updated in December 2018)

 Such, however, were the girls’ tears: plentiful and pure.

-The wretched mother scurried back to her kitchen to make liver again and again--it was an integral part of the wretched diet, after all–!–and the young lady continued to try a bite–time after time–and then push it away.
+The wretched mother scurried back to her kitchen to make liver again and again--it was an integral part of the wretched diet, after all–!–and the young lady continued to try a bite–time after time–and then push it away, with delicate moans and blushes.

 Then the sun rose on that blessed day, difficult to even imagine in its wondrous miraculousness, when the mother warily presented yet another platter of liver to her daughter–another new recipe.
 The mother’s shoulders sagged.
 She was wearing down.
 The liver-cooking and then presenting and then tossing was getting to the poor farm woman.
-The lass, for her part, was wan from lack of liver meals, and the wretched mother strained and gray.
+The lass, for her part, was wan from lack of liver meals, and the wretched mother more strained and gray than usual.

-There were tears of anticipation in the eyes of both, when the lass deigned to take a tiny bite of the new recipe.
+There were frustrated tears of anticipation in the eyes of both, when the lass deigned to take a tiny nibble of the new recipe.
 The mother waited.
-No tears spilled.
+No tears.
 (Which was a relief to all, since the farm was already quite soggy.)
 The mother held her breath.
 The lass took another bite.
-She chewed.
+She chewed, thoughtfully.
 She caught her breath.
-As she ate one thoughtful mouthful after another, a tiny smile of hope curved the edges of her perfect bow-shaped mouth, and finally–her plate clean in front of her—she put down her fork and announced in relieved, happy tones:
+As she ate one mouthful after another, a tiny smile of hope curved the edges of her perfect bow-shaped mouth, and finally–her plate clean in front of her—she put down her fork and announced in relieved, happy tones:

 “I don’t hate it!”

 From that moment forward, the mother made liver for her daughter in this way.
 All the family rejoiced.
 The daughter ate as much liver as the diet suggested.
 The headaches ceased.
+The farmlands dried out.
 And there was joy and peace in the land.

 And not nearly as much liver at the butcher’s shop as before.